 I became interested in chickens about 8 or 9 years ago and since that time, I have been asked many questions about raising chickens, as they have become a pretty popular backyard pet.

-Here is some information you might find helpful if you are considering getting a back yard flock:
+Here is some information you might find helpful if you thinking about getting chickens:

 1. Chickens crap all over the place.
 So if you don’t have a dog who will eat it (I did at one point) you will have to keep your birds off your patio or plan on hosing it down once or twice a week if you want to keep it clean.

 2. Chickens are low maintenance; easier than cats.
 Once you get your initial set up, they are pretty easy to keep!
 Most breeds can take really cold or really hot temperatures.
 Get a large feeder and waterer and you won’t have to do much except make sure that no raccoons or chicken- hungry creatures can get to them at night.